Best Ways to Learn Math: 6 Research-Backed Strategies for Adults

 Even motivated learners get tripped up by the same handful of mistakes.
 Here's what to watch for.

 Memorizing formulas without understanding the concept behind them is like memorizing a map without knowing how to read one.
 You'll get through the test and forget everything two weeks later.
-Real math skills come from understanding why a formula works, not just what it is.
+Instead, do this:Focus on understanding the logic underneath the formula.

 For some context on why school teaches math the way it does and why that approach doesn't always work for every learner, it's worth a quick read.